RHIE-coder/RHIE-coder/README.md

 > - `type-shed`: to store resources which useful simple codes, scripts and contents etc.
 > - `type-algorithm`: to implement practical algorithms
 > - `type-research`: analysis and study of technical standards, open source and programming languages, etc.
+> - `type-documentation`: a repository organized primarily with a focus on documentation for explanatory purposes.

 #### @STATUS(`status-*`)